-In southern England, production of cauliflower, and broccoli could be negatively affected by warm winters (i.e. affecting curd initiation), wet winters (blindness can occur if soils are waterlogged) and hotter summers (i.e. drought can cause blindness and heat stress can cause buttoning).
-Again, these crops might be better suited further north.
+In Wales, production of cauliflower, and broccoli could be negatively affected by warm winters (i.e. affecting curd initiation), wet winters (blindness can occur if soils are waterlogged) and hotter summers (i.e. drought can cause blindness and heat stress can cause buttoning).^{90,97} Again, these crops might be better suited further north.

 The production of salad and other leafy crops is likely to improve in spring and early summer.
 However, higher heat later in summer and extreme heat events could result in lower yields due to increased bolting.
-Water availability is again, a concern.

-For fruit, current orchard fruit production in the south of England may become less viable due to insufficient winter chill temperatures but other fruits could become more viable.
-Shifting apple production further north in the UK could be an adaptive measure.
-In the Southwest, there is potential for an increase in the production of fruits such as apricots, nectarines, plums and grapes.
+Water availability is again, a concern.90 of Wales, however, warmer winters may affect apple production.
+It might be possible, however, to produce more apricots, nectarines, plums and grapes.
 However, the unpredictability of frosts and storms could affect these.
-It is unclear whether shrub fruits such as currants will be negatively affected by milder winter temperatures in the UK, but in any case will require good management of water and soil.
+For shrub fruits such as currants, it is unclear whether milder winter temperatures will negatively affect them,^{24,25} but in any case will require good management of water and soil.
 There could also be more scope for utilising hedgerow fruits such as rosehips, hawthorn berries and blackberries, all of which are sources of vitamin C.